-Every Friday’s post is a collection of typos or grammatical errors I’ve spotted throughout the week.
-Sometimes they are things I find while out and about and sometimes they are things I find on the Internet.
-If you are anything like me, these typos drive you crazy, especially when they come from people who should know better.
+Every Friday’s post includes typos or grammatical errors I’ve spotted throughout the week.
+If you are anything like me these typos drive you crazy, especially when they come from people who should know better.

 When you’re trying to make a sale, the last thing you want to do is scare a customer off.
 One of the biggest ways to sabotage your sales efforts online is to use poorly written copy and publish content with typos.
 Just take a look at these examples and you’ll see what I’m talking about.

 Recently, I got an email from a friend (which looked like a form letter he sent to several people) asking me to recommend students for internships at his business.
 Unfortunately, the letter had a typo that really didn’t make his business look great: